sciolkowski/elixir_sandbox/README.md

 Docker uses environment variables (for Discuss app), you should create an `.env` file with your own - use `.env.sample` for help.

-After that, run `docker-compose up -d`, and then log into it's bash: `docker-compose run elixir bash` In docker bash you can type `iex` for interactive elixir console, or `iex -S mix` to compile sample code and run the console with that code available in it.
+After that, run `docker-compose up -d`, and then log into it's bash: `docker-compose run app bash` In docker bash you can type `iex` for interactive elixir console, or `iex -S mix` to compile sample code and run the console with that code available in it.